brpiperno/CS5540_Legend_Of_Circe/README.md

 <br/>

 Based on the hit novel by Madeline Miller
 <br/>

-Controls:
+##Controls:
 <br/>
 Use the arrow keys or WASD to move around, and move the mouse to control the camera.
 Go to the settings menu to set the mouse sensitivity.
 <br/>

-Features:
+##Features:
 <br/>
-13 possible potions that can be crafted from different combinations of natural resources, each one having a unique effect in battle<br/>
+-13 possible potions that can be crafted from different combinations of natural resources, each one having a unique effect in battle<br/>
-A complete turn-based battle mechanic<br/>
+-A complete turn-based battle mechanic<br/>
-A finite state machine to determine the opponent's next move<br/>
+-A finite state machine to determine the opponent's next move<br/>
-A system of emotions that are weak to some emotions and strong against others<br/>
+-A system of emotions that are weak to some emotions and strong against others<br/>
-Varied dialogue that depends on which emotion you choose<br/>
+-Varied dialogue that depends on which emotion you choose<br/>
-One of the NPCs patrolling between set points and following Circe when she enters his field of view<br/>
+-An NPC patrolling between set points and following Circe when she enters his field of view<br/>